hasura/graphql-engine/manual/migration-v0_15/auth-api.rst

 This was done so that custom authentication methods can be plugged-in very easily.

-As a result, the user facing APIs and the configuration settings has changed completely.
+As a result, the user facing APIs and the configuration settings have changed completely.

 Please look at the current Auth documentation to see what has changed.